-Common magpie feathers were collected in a local park in Groningen, NL, and purchased from a commercial supplier (Etsy, UK).
+Common magpie feathers were collected in a local park in Groningen (The Netherlands), and purchased from a commercial supplier (Etsy, UK).
 Light microscopic images of the feather barbules were taken with a Zeiss Universal Microscope (Zeiss, Oberkochen, Germany).

-Electron Microscopy
+Electron microscopy

 The barbule anatomy was investigated by transmission electron microscopy (TEM) using standard methods.
-Briefly, a feather piece was, after a dehydration series, embedded in resin, and sections were stained using 2% aqueous uranyl-acetate solution and examined with a Hitachi 7100 TEM.
-Additionally, for scanning electron microscopy, barbules were sputtered with a 3 nm thick layer of gold and observed with a MIRA 3 LMH field-emission electron microscope (Tescan, Brno, Czech Republic).
+Briefly, a feather piece was (after a dehydration series) embedded in resin, and sections were stained using 2% aqueous uranyl-acetate solution and examined with a Hitachi 7100 TEM.
+In addition, for scanning electron microscopy, barbules were sputtered with a 3 nm thick layer of gold and observed with a MIRA3 LMH field-emission electron microscope (Tescan, Brno, Czech Republic).